Caring for old cats with love

-Obviously, that is the best time to intervene If you find early signs of disease, you can diagnose it.
+That is the best time to intervene If you find early signs of disease, you can diagnose it.
 You can manage it, and the cat might not even know that it’s sick and you can have a much better outcome.

-Much more cost-effective outcomes than if you wait for two or three years till they’re already quite decrepit down the road, they’re suffering and treatment becomes much more challenging and expensive and Remember indoor cats get only old-person diseases hypertension, dental disease, obesity, kidney disease, heart disease.
+Much more cost-effective outcomes than if you wait for two or three years till they’re already quite decrepit down the road, they’re suffering and treatment becomes much more challenging and expensive Remember indoor cats get only old-person diseases hypertension, dental disease, obesity, kidney disease, heart disease.

 Most Common Illnesses in Senior Cats

 |Arthritis||Arthritic cats often become less active, sleep more, and may not be able to access perches and other elevated surfaces any longer.